Imagining a healthy system

 3:35 pm Feedback on these questions

-Emphasis on a person-centred approach
+Emphasis on a person-centered approach

 People who are missing: with policy-making functions and funding